ppy/osu-wiki/news/2018-01-20-beatmap-spotlights-december-2017.md

 [![](/wiki/shared/news/2018-01-20-beatmap-spotlights-december-2017/cycle-hit.jpg)](https://osu.ppy.sh/beatmapsets/692367)

-Having impressed us with his previous works, [Spectator](https://osu.ppy.sh/users/702598), in collaboration with [Ascendance](https://osu.ppy.sh/users/2931883), once again amazed us with his newly ranked map KASAI HARCORES - Cycle Hit.
+Having impressed us with his previous works, [Spectator](https://osu.ppy.sh/users/702598), in collaboration with [Ascendance](https://osu.ppy.sh/users/2931883), once again amazed us with their newly ranked map KASAI HARCORES - Cycle Hit.
 With dense yet fairly player-friendly note placement that perfectly fits its complex rhythm, they managed to express this hardcore song outstandingly, ensuring its victory in this month's Spotlights.
-Be aware of those frequent and hard hyperdashes along with fast sliders appearing occasionally!
+Be aware of frequent and challenging hyperdashes along with high speed sliders!

 [![](/wiki/shared/news/2018-01-20-beatmap-spotlights-december-2017/next-to-you.jpg)](https://osu.ppy.sh/beatmapsets/574216)

 Oh, Be Clever - Next To You (Elephante Remix) brought to us by [JBHyperion](https://osu.ppy.sh/users/4879508) is sure to make you feel aliiiiive.
 An absolute banger of a song, this marathon length mapset blesses us with two difficulties.
-The Rain mapped in collaboration by JBHyperion and [WildOne94](https://osu.ppy.sh/users/3482692) provides an easier, more typical take on the song compared to Envy, the Overdose level difficulty where JBHyperion once again unleashes his increasingly iconic circle size 5 style.
+The Rain mapped in collaboration by JBHyperion and [WildOne94](https://osu.ppy.sh/users/3482692) provides an easier, more typical take on the song compared to Envy, with the overdose where JBHyperion once again unleashes his increasingly iconic circle size 5 style.

-Don't be fooled by the low BPM though, creative stream patterns and plenty of hyperdashes ensure the map is as every bit intense as the song itself.
+Don't be fooled by the low BPM, creative stream patterns and plenty of hyperdashes ensure the map is as every bit intense as the song itself.
 Be sure to watch your accuracy on this lively beatmap!

 [![](/wiki/shared/news/2018-01-20-beatmap-spotlights-december-2017/sekai-wa-koi-ni-ochiteiru.jpg)](https://osu.ppy.sh/beatmapsets/596305)